LOADING ...

 And the bands grew the the more they were wet.

-And vowed that to them he was quite forlorn,
+And vowed that to leave he was quite forlorn,

-Six bottles had well wore out the night,
+Six bottles a-piece had well out the night,

-Turned o'er in one bumper a of red,
+Turned in one bumper a bottle of red,

 And swore 'twas the way that ancestor did.